spacedvoid/connection/connection-collections/src/main/markdown/module.md

 But, for example, merely having a [MutableSequencedSet] is not different with having a [MutableSet] because we do not know *how* the iteration order is defined.
-So always document the iteration order when you return a sequenced collection.
+So always document the iteration order when you return a sequenced collection, or use a [LinkedSet] instead.
-Sequenced collections created by Connection will usually have their behavior equivalent with [LinkedHashSet][kotlin.collections.LinkedHashSet] or an insertion-ordered [LinkedHashMap][kotlin.collections.LinkedHashMap].
-Such cases will be documented at the API.

 ## Equality comparison